venividiascii/standard-homeware/README.md

 ## Sets
 ![image](https://github.com/nathangineer/standard-homeware/assets/26797863/1f46f934-0c8f-45b6-9945-6aa1b74b5051)
 The original Animal Crossing game had dozens of furniture sets, eash with a bed, couch, chair, dresser etc. This project is that, but for small, functional 3D printed items that you can use around the house.
-You can go with a basic functional versions
+You can go with a basic functional versions, or you can get fancy.
+Here are some of the planned sets:
-- Vanilla - This bare bones set acts as a template set for all the others.
+- **Vanilla**: This bare bones set acts as a template set for all the others.
 Might have some rounded corners, as a treat.
-- Minimal Material
+- **Minimal Material**
-- Easy to print - Contiguous layers, if possible.
+- **Easy to print** - Contiguous layers, if possible.
 - Print for life
 - Sample - Skeleton version for testing size. like a two layer picture frame. or the front couple layers of a drawer.
 Or scaffolding for a box.
 - Geometric - Hope you like triangles